Category Che Guevara

 Hasta La Vista Havana – Part Four

-Having visited the three main districts of Havana, it was time to cross the water to Casablanca.
+Casablanca Having visited the three main districts of Havana, it was time to cross the water to Casablanca.
 Not the iconic Moroccan city but the settlement on the small island across Havana bay, home to the city’s former fortifications and Cuba’s Estatua de Cristo.
-We walked through the old town, past the cruise ships (they are […]
+We walked through the old town, past the cruise ships (a […]

 Hasta La Vista Havana – Part Two